TBD54566975/ftl/lsp/markdown/completion/verb.md

-Snippet for declaring a verb function.
+Declare a Verb function.

+A Verb is a remotely callable function that takes an input and returns an output.

 ```go
 //ftl:verb